 [v4] And, being assembled together with them, commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which, saith he, ye have heard of me.The Lord God was placing them in position to fulfill the prophecy of His sign to the Jews in the central city of Jerusalem.

 [v5] For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence.This also supports one of the purposes of baptism; a symbolic action that physically represents the spiritual baptism of the Holy Spirit.
-This is not to say that we receive the power of speaking a heavenly language when we are baptized, as some false churches (especially in the charismatic movement) teach, but that it is symbolic of the receiving of the blessings of the Lord Jesus Christ through His Holy Spirit.
+This is not to say that we receive the power of speaking a so-called "heavenly language" (i.e. the Satanic gibberish of the Pentecostals and Charismatics) when we are baptized, as some cults teach, but that it is symbolic of the receiving of the blessings of the Lord Jesus Christ through His Holy Spirit.